 This keyboard has a braided USB-C to USB-A cable.

 The Corsair K65 RGB MINI is wired-only and can't be used wirelessly.
+If you'd like a wireless compact board, check out the ASUS ROG Falchion.

 This keyboard has a limited amount of extra features, mostly related to customization.
 It has media hotkeys, and you can adjust settings and set macros to any key directly on the board in Hardware Mode or using the software in Software Mode.
 It also has over 30 preset secondary controls and two layers of functions accessible using the dedicated Fn key and the Fn2 hotkey.